fgaudin/chat/README.md

 ## Possible improvements

+- use a MySQL or PostgreSQL for data.
-- use Redis Streams for message storage
+- use Redis Streams for message storage and have a replication process to replicate them if needed for long term storage/analysis.
-- use websockets to avoid polling
+- use websockets to avoid polling.